Quick Facts About Educational Leadership in North Carolina

 Educational Leadership Career Outlook

 Careers for North Carolina educational leaders look healthy.
-The Bureau of Labor Statistics (BLS) keeps close tabs on employment & wage data for both elementary & secondary school education administrators and postsecondary education administrators.
+The Bureau of Labor Statistics (BLS) keeps close tabs on employment & wage data for both kindergarten through secondary education administrators and postsecondary education administrators.
 When you examine the employment maps, you’ll notice that:

 - Compared to the rest of the country, North Carolina has high employment levels of elementary & secondary school education administrators.
-Not enough to beat massive states (e.g. CA, TX, NY, etc.), but still very strong.
+Not enough to beat massive states like California and Texas, but still very strong.

 - Greenville is usually a concentrated hotspot for postsecondary education administrators (think East Carolina University).
 Outside of the big cities, the Mountain North Carolina non-metropolitan area often has some of the highest employment levels for—and concentration levels of—administrators in the country.
 This may be due to Appalachian State University, Western Carolina University, and a number of smaller private colleges that live in those counties.

 If you’re preparing for positions in higher education, you may wish to consult the U.S. government’s College Scorecard, which will give you a quick overview of North Carolina colleges & universities in your chosen zip code.
-According to the NCES, the biggest player in the state is North Carolina State University at Raleigh.
+According to the NCES, North Carolina State University at Raleigh has the largest number of students in the state.

 Educational Leadership Salaries

 North Carolina doesn’t do as well on the salary front for educators (but what you give up in money, you may recoup in quality of life).
-Mean wages for elementary & secondary school education administrators can be some of the lowest in the country; wages for postsecondary education administrators are more respectable.
+Mean wages for kindergarten through secondary education administrators can be some of the lowest in the country; wages for postsecondary education administrators are more respectable.

 You can learn more about NC public school salaries by browsing through the NC DPI’s Salary Guides, which include salary schedules that are determined by the State of North Carolina.
 (In addition to the state salary, a local supplement may be provided by the school system.)
 The DPI also posts information on public school educator benefits.